 You should now see a face mesh in the Scene tab and tracking the face in the Viewport.

 Now your face mesh is in the scene, go to the Inspector panel and click + next to Material.
 Then, double-click the material you've created to inspect its properties.

 Spark AR Studio has several built-in shaders.
 There's a specific type of shader for retouching.
 Find this by clicking the arrows next to Shader Type and selecting Retouching from the menu.

-The retouching shader type has different properties to the default shader, including Skin Smoothing and Eye Whitening.
+You'll see an option for Skin Smoothing under Shader Properties.
 You can experiment with the sliders until the retouching material looks the way you want it to.

 You should preview skin smoothing on your mobile device using the Spark AR Player app to make sure the result is as expected.